Proper Foot Placement on a Bike Pedal

 Position

 You should position your foot over your bicycle pedal so that the ball of your foot, also called the metatarsal, is directly over the pivot arm of the pedal.
 The pedal's pivot arm is the axis, which runs through the body of the pedal.
-Positioning your metatarsal over this part of the pedal maximizes stability and power when bicycling.
+Positioning your metatarsal over this part of the pedal maximizes stability when bicycling.
 Practice proper positioning every time you ride, until it you can feel when your foot is out of place on the pedal.

 Benefits